What is meant by emotional contamination fears?

 How does each variant cause distress?

 Well, let’s say Sam squeezes past someone in a tight area like the school corridor and makes brief contact with that person below the belt.
 What happens afterwards is that Sam immediately becomes distressed and will feel the need to use “safety” behaviours without delay.
 These would be to “de-contaminate” his clothes and to take a lengthy shower to “prevent” becoming infected with a STD.
 In a non-contact situation Sam has intrusive thoughts that tell him if he is infected he could then spread the disease simply by interacting with others.
-Other intrusive thoughts make him feel that he might infect himself by touching one area of his body and then touching another part of his body that he believes is a vulnerable area for potentially transmitting or acquiring the disease.
+Other intrusive thoughts make him feel that he might infect himself by touching one area of his body and then touching another part of his body which he believes is a vulnerable area for potentially transmitting or acquiring the disease.

 Sarah on the other hand has a fear of feeling filthy simply by being close to females which triggers that sensation.
 She also cannot tolerate underwear from female family members being put in a laundry basket, going in the washing machine or hung out to dry.
 Just the sight of underwear makes her feel dirty.